 Purchased transportation and equipment rent.
-Purchased transportation and equipment rental costs for the thirteen weeks ended March 29, 2014 increased by \$5.9 million, or 4.4%, to \$140.4 million from \$134.5 million for the thirteen weeks ended March 30, 2013.
+Purchased transportation and equipment rental costs for the thirteen weeks ended March 28, 2015 decreased by \$8.3 million, or 5.9%, to \$132.1 million from \$140.4 million for the thirteen weeks ended March 29, 2014.
 Purchased transportation and equipment rent generally increases or decreases in proportion to the revenues generated through owner-operators and other third party providers, and is generally correlated with changes in demand for transportation and intermodal services.
-Combined, transportation and intermodal service revenues increased 4.8% to \$209.9 million for the thirteen weeks ended March 29, 2014 compared to \$200.3 million for the thirteen weeks ended March 30, 2013.
-As a percentage of operating revenues, purchased transportation and equipment rent expense decreased to 50.3% for the thirteen weeks ended March 29, 2014 from 54.2% for the thirteen weeks ended March 30, 2013.
-The decrease is primarily due to an increase in value-added services as a percentage of total revenues, which operate with lower purchased transportation and equipment rental costs expressed as a percentage of revenues.
+The absolute decrease was primarily the result of a decrease in transportation services revenues, which was partially offset by an increase in intermodal and value-added service revenues.
+As a percentage of operating revenues, purchased transportation and equipment rent expense decreased to 50.1% for the thirteen weeks ended March 28, 2015 from 50.3% for the thirteen weeks ended March 29, 2014.
+For the thirteen weeks ended March 28, 2015, transportation services represented 60.9% of total operating revenues compared to 64.4% in the same period last year.
+Combined, intermodal and value-added services, which typically which operate with lower purchased transportation and equipment rental costs, increased to 39.1% of total operating revenues for the thirteen weeks ended March 28, 2015, compared to 35.6% during the same period last year.

 Direct Personnel and related benefits.
-Direct personnel and related benefits expenses for the thirteen weeks ended March 29, 2014 increased to \$52.9 million compared to \$43.3 million for the thirteen weeks ended March 30, 2013.
-Trends in these expenses are generally correlated with changes in operating facilities and headcount requirements and, therefore, increase with the level of demand for our value-added services and staffing needs of our operations.
-The increase in direct personnel and related benefits expense was primarily due to the acquisition of Westport, which accounted for \$7.6 million of the increase.
-Additionally, the harsh weather conditions in January and February 2014 contributed to increased direct personnel and related benefits costs due to loss of productivity and additional labor and over time needs to meet our customer service obligations.
-As a percentage of operating revenues, personnel and related benefits expenses increased to 18.9% for the thirteen weeks ended March 29, 2014, compared to 17.5% for the thirteen weeks ended March 30, 2013.
+Direct personnel and related benefits expenses for the thirteen weeks ended March 28, 2015 decreased by \$2.1 million, or 3.9%, to \$51.5 million compared to \$53.6 million for the thirteen weeks ended March 29, 2014.
+Trends in these expenses are generally correlated with changes in operating facilities and headcount requirements and, therefore, increase and decrease with the level of demand for our value-added services and staffing needs of our operations.
+During the thirteen weeks ended March 29, 2014, we experienced an increase in direct personnel and related benefit costs attributable to a loss of productivity and additional labor and overtime needs to meet customer service obligations during the harsh weather conditions that persisted in January and February 2014.
+As a percentage of operating revenues, personnel and related benefits expenses increased to 19.5% for the thirteen weeks ended March 28, 2015, compared to 19.2% for the thirteen weeks ended March 29, 2014.
 The percentage is derived on an aggregate basis from both existing and new programs, and from customer operations at various stages in their lifecycles.
 Individual operations may be impacted by additional production shifts or by overtime at selected operations.
 While generalizations about the impact of personnel and related benefits costs as a percentage of total revenue are difficult, we manage compensation and staffing levels, including the use of contract labor, to maintain target economics based on near-term projections of demand for our services.